vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 ## Additional notes
+1. Currently, the [install](scripts/install.sh) script only supports the [scenario](assets/certs/single-cert/README.md) that creates one server certificate for all Confluent component services.
+The other [scenario](assets/certs/component-certs/README.md), which uses one server certificate per Confluent component service, is not yet supported.
-1. Most of the passwords are visible in the code just to be easier to understand the project.
+2. Most of the passwords are visible in the code just to be easier to understand the project.
 However, keep in mind that you should use a vault to manage sensitive information.